Plumbing Winterization Service: Complete Guide for Vacation & Seasonal Homes

 Blowing Out Pipes with Compressed Air

-For a truly thorough winterization — especially in properties that will sit vacant for months — professionals use an air compressor to blow residual water out of supply lines.
-Set the compressor to 35–60 PSI, work from the highest fixtures down, and open one cold line at a time until only air exits.
-This step is highly recommended and is a standard part of any professional plumbing winterization near me service call.
+For a truly thorough winterization, especially in properties that will sit vacant for months, professionals use an air compressor to blow residual water out of supply lines.
+Set the compressor to 30 to 50 PSI for residential plumbing, work from the highest fixtures down, and open one cold line at a time until only air exits.
+This step is highly recommended and is a standard part of any professional plumbing winterization service call.

 Trusted by Thousands